 The principle of totality and integrity requires respect for the whole person as a unity of body and soul.
 It requires that the human person be respected in totality--meaning physically, spiritually, and morally.
 It prohibits the mutilation or removal of a functioning part of the body as a violation of the body's integrity.
 At this same time, it is through this principle that one can evaluate whether or not a given medical intervention constitutes therapeutic abuse of the body.
-16 This principle is evident in the USCCB Ethical and Religious Directive No. Thirty-three which states: "The well-being of the whole person must be taken into account in deciding about any therapeutic intervention or use of technology.
-Therapeutic procedures that are likely to cause harm or undesirable side-effects can be justified only by a proportionate benefit to the patient."17 This principle reflects the Church's teaching found in the Catechism which notes that the soul is the form of the human body which shares in the dignity of the image of God.
+This principle is evident in the USCCB Ethical and Religious Directive No. Thirty-three which states: "The well-being of the whole person must be taken into account in deciding about any therapeutic intervention or use of technology.
+Therapeutic procedures that are likely to cause harm or undesirable side-effects can be justified only by a proportionate benefit to the patient."
+This principle reflects the Church's teaching found in the Catechism which notes that the soul is the form of the human body which shares in the dignity of the image of God.
 It is the whole human person, body and soul united that becomes the temple of the Holy Spirit.
-18
+The spirit is the soul is the form of the human body which shares in the dignity of the image of God.
+It is the whole human person, body and soul united that becomes the temple of the Holy Spirit.